SamAtkinsonModeste/ci-p-one-zen-oasis-spa/README.md

 ### Styling

-- I used [Normalize.css](https://necolas.github.io/normalize.css/) to reset all elements across all browsers.

 <div align="center">
 Over the years, my CSS journey has been fun.<br>
 I love how you can use CSS not only for the layout of your pages <br> but also to add artistic touches to your site using properties such as: